I-1-2-7.Past-due Benefits

 1. Fee Agreement Cases

-Because a fee agreement is limited to no more than 25 percent of past-due benefits (in addition to other statutory limitations), the fee amount under an approved fee agreement for services a representative provided in pursuing a claimant's benefit rights in proceedings before SSA depends on SSA's calculation of the past-due benefits.
+Because a fee agreement is limited to no more than 25 percent of past-due benefits (in addition to other statutory limitations as defined in Hearings, Appeals, and Litigation Law (HALLEX) manual I-1-2-12 A), the fee amount under an approved fee agreement for services a representative provided in proceedings before SSA depends on SSA's calculation of the past-due benefits.
+In general, however, the fee amount is determined after a decision maker approves the agreement, when the favorable decision is effectuated.

 2. Fee Petition Cases

 The fee authorizer does not need past-due benefits information to authorize a fee amount in a fee petition case.
-The 25 percent of past-due benefits withheld by SSA for payment of representative fees concerns the direct payment of fees to representatives, not the amount of the authorized fee, which is determined using the criteria in Hearings, Appeals and Litigation Law (HALLEX) manual I-1-2-57 A.
+Although direct payment of fees to representatives or eligible entities based on a valid assignment (see POMS GN 03920.021) is limited to 25 percent of past-due benefits, the amount of the fee authorized under the fee petition process is not subject to such a limit and is determined using the criteria in HALLEX I-1-2-57 A.

 C. Withholding Requirement